Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 • Healing time: 4 to 6 months to heal fully.

-• Jewelry: Studs, plugs, curved barbells.
+• Jewelry: Studs, plugs, curved barbells (banana barbells).

 • Note: It is a very rare piercing and is only recommended for those with a stretched septum piercing.